ederic-oytas/freezable-mixin/README.md

 ```

 While an object is frozen, setting and deleting attributes of that object
-is disabled; these operations raise a `FrozenError`.
+is disabled; these operations raise a `FrozenError` while it is frozen.

 ```python
 obj = SomeFreezable()